baidarka/slag-in-de-rondte/README.md

 Dan is dit jouw project!!

 Imagine a map, with multiple lighthouses, that light up!
 This repo contains MicroPython code to fade multiple LEDs independently.
-The fading patterns match real world characteristics of light.
+The fading patterns match real world lighthouse characteristics.
-Written for Raspberry Pi Pico.
+Written in MicroPython for Raspberry Pi Pico.
 Inspired by the excellent board game: <https://www.slaginderondte.nl/spel>

 ![Board game Slag in de Rondte](/img/SlagInDeRondte-bordspel-small.jpg)